-First we started in the name of almighty Allah (SWT).
-This thesis is accomplished under the supervision of Md.
-Mostofa Hossain, Professor, Department of Mechanical, Sonargaon supervisor for this consistent guidance, encouragement, helpful suggestion, constructive criticism and endless patience through the progress of this work.
+First we started in the name of almighty Allah.
+This thesis is accomplished under the supervision of Khandoker Mohammad Faisal Karim, Lecturer & Assistant Coordinator Department of Mechanical, Sonargaon University.
+It is a great pleasure to acknowledge our profound gratitude and respect to our supervisor for this consistent guidance, encouragement, helpful suggestion, constructive criticism and endless patience through the progress of this work.
 The successful completion of this thesis would not have been possible without his persistent motivation and continuous guidance.